VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 Commands and options are marked with MUST and SHOULD (in the RFC style) for ones applicable for Scala Runner.
 Options and commands mark as **Implementation** that are needed for smooth running of Scala CLI.
-We recommend for this options and commands to be supported by `scala` command (when based on Scala CLI) but not the part of the Scala Runner specification.``
+We recommend for those options and commands to be supported by the `scala` command (when based on Scala CLI) but not to be a part of the Scala Runner specification.

 The proposed Scala runner specification should contains also supported `Using directives` defined in the dedicated [document](./directives.md)]